Uncluttering your Data Reporting: Proven Techniques to Build Dashboards that Drive Decisions

 - Employ prioritization: Position the most important metrics or alerts at the top or in a prominent section to ensure immediate visibility.

-Selecting appropriate visualizations is crucial for accurate data representation:
+4. Choose the Right Visuals: Selecting appropriate visualizations is crucial for accurate data representation:

 - Bar Charts: Useful for comparing data across categories.